– One Hundred and Thirty Six Years of Practical Electric Motor/Generator Evolution and Study –

-The classic study of electric motors (circa 1889) begins with the symmetric multiphase wound-rotor “synchronous” doubly-fed electric motor/generator with the optimal symmetry of an “active” rotor and stator of directly excited multiphase winding sets but only by hypothesizing the invention of a brushless real-time emulation controller means (BRTEC) that provides stable synchronous operation from sub-synchronous to super-synchronous speeds, including at (or about) synchronous speed where slip-induction ceases to exist.
-The classic study becomes the follow-on study for all other electric motors/generators by deoptimizing the symmetry of an active rotor and stator, respectively, with the non-optimal asymmetry of a “passive” rotor with RE-PMs, slip-induction dependent windings, reluctance saliencies, or DC field windings, which cannot independently contribute additional active power to the electromechanical energy conversion process as does a directly-excited multiphase winding sets (or active winding sets).
-With continuously stable synchronous torque control from zero speed to twice synchronous speed or twice the constant-torque speed range (i.e., Maximum Load Speed) for a given continuous torque, air-gap flux density, port voltage, and frequency of excitation (as only provided by BRTEC), the classic study (from circa 1960) verified that the symmetric synchronous electric motor/generator provides twice the power density, half the cost, and half the loss (per unit of power rating) and octuple the peak torque within the same packaging of the asymmetric electric machine system.
+The classic study of electric motors (circa 1889) begins with the symmetric multiphase wound-rotor “synchronous” doubly-fed electric motor/generator with the optimal symmetry of an “active” rotor and stator of directly excited multiphase winding sets but only by hypothesizing the invention of a brushless real-time emulation controller means (BRTEC) for stable synchronous operation from sub-synchronous to super-synchronous speeds, including at (or about) synchronous speed where slip-induction ceases to exist.
+As a result, the symmetric multiphase wound-rotor “synchronous” doubly-fed electric motor/generator does not rely on slip-induction for functional operation.
+The classic study becomes the follow-on study for all other electric motors/generators by deoptimizing the symmetry of an active rotor and stator, respectively, with the non-optimal asymmetry of a “passive” rotor with RE-PMs, slip-induction dependent windings, reluctance saliencies, or DC field windings, which cannot independently contribute additional active power to the electromechanical energy conversion process as does a directly-excited multiphase winding set (or active winding set).
+With continuously stable synchronous torque control from zero speed to twice synchronous speed or twice the constant-torque speed range (i.e., Maximum Load Speed) for a given continuous torque, air-gap flux density, port voltage, and frequency of excitation (as only provided by BRTEC), the classic study (from circa 1960) verified that the symmetric synchronous electric motor/generator provides twice the power density and octuple the peak torque at half the cost and half the loss (per unit of power rating) within the same packaging of the asymmetric electric machine system.
 However, the invention of a practical BRTEC has been a formidable challenge until the patented invention of Frederick Klatt beginning in 1984, who is the sole keeper of the knowledge base with follow-on patents and trade secrets reaching today.

-Just the idea of a practical brushless symmetric multiphase wound-rotor “synchronous” doubly-fed electric machine with an active rotor and stator, as only provided by SYNCHRO-SYM, which historically influenced the development of all (e.g., asymmetric) electric machine study, physics, and material, winding, and packaging techniques, has virtually been abandoned because: a) the essential invention of a practical brushless BRTEC from academia or industry has never materialized, 2) the optimal symmetric multiphase wound-rotor “synchronous” doubly-fed electric machine is subconsciously confused with the archaic and non-optimal “asymmetric” multiphase wound-rotor “slip-induction or asynchronous” doubly-fed electric machine system with an active stator, a passive rotor, and a multiphase slip-ring assembly, 3) the massive investment inertia in the asymmetric RE-PM electric motor/generator system industry has insidiously led to the cartel-control of RE-PM production and subsequently, all electric motor manufacture, academia research, and innovation acceptance by a global adversary seeking world dominance, and 4) the unconventional wisdom of a highly integral, synergetic electronic controlled (i.e., BRTEC) motor system, as only provided by SYNCHRO-SYM, challenges well established conventional wisdom of the remotely componentized electronic controller and motor/generator system, although recent advancements in EV propulsion is appropriately changing this wisdom.
+Just the idea of a practical brushless symmetric multiphase wound-rotor “synchronous” doubly-fed electric machine with an active rotor and stator, as only provided by SYNCHRO-SYM, which historically influenced the development of all (e.g., asymmetric) electric machine study, material, winding, and packaging techniques, has been effectively abandoned because: a) the essential invention of a practical brushless BRTEC from academia or industry for a symmetric wound-rotor doubly-fed electric motor was never realized, 2) the optimal symmetric multiphase wound-rotor “synchronous” doubly-fed electric machine is always subconsciously confused with the archaic and non-optimal “asymmetric” multiphase wound-rotor “slip-induction or asynchronous” doubly-fed electric machine system with an active stator, a passive rotor, and a multiphase slip-ring assembly, 3) the massive investment inertia in the asymmetric RE-PM electric motor/generator system industry has insidiously led to the cartel-control of RE-PM production and subsequently, to electric motor manufacture, academia research, and innovation acceptance by a global adversary seeking world dominance, and 4) the unconventional wisdom of a highly integral electronic controlled motor system, as only provided by SYNCHRO-SYM with BRTEC, challenges the established conventional wisdom of the disparate componentized electronic controller and motor/generator system.